-The integral part of flight integration is the quote API, this is the way we get live price / availability information from your server.
+An integral part of a flight integration is the quote API as this the way we live price and availability information from your server.

 - Return prices within a maximum of 30 seconds, and ideally within 10 as every extra second degrades the user experience.